Belle (2013 film): Plot

-Dido's aunts, Lady Mansfield and Lady Mary Murray, seek to steer Dido into an engagement with Oliver Ashford, son of a scheming grand dame and younger brother to bigoted James Ashford.
+Dido's aunts, Lady Mansfield and Lady Mary Murray, seek to steer Dido into an engagement with Oliver Ashford, younger brother to the bigoted James Ashford.
 At first, James is interested in Elizabeth but stops courting her once he discovers she will have no inheritance.
-Oliver, who is without fortune, proposes to Dido and she accepts, although she continues to see John in secret.
+Oliver, who has no fortune, proposes to Dido and she accepts, but continues to see John in secret.
 James takes Dido aside, tells her she will disgrace his family's name, then insults and gropes her.

-Dido later tells Elizabeth of James' true character, offering to give her part of her inheritance as a dowry so she can find a different match.
+Dido tells Elizabeth of James' true character, offering to give her part of her own inheritance as a dowry so she can find a different match.
 Lord Mansfield finds out about Dido's visits to John and confronts them, and John professes his love for her.
-Sometime later, she meets Oliver and breaks off their engagement.
+Dido then meets Oliver and breaks off their engagement.

-Dido is relieved when the painting is unveiled, she is shown as Elizabeth's equal.
+Dido is relieved when the painting is unveiled, since she is shown as Elizabeth's equal.
 She tells Lord Mansfield that the portrait commission proves that he can defy convention.

-Dido sneaks into the balcony of the Inn of Court, to hear Lord Mansfield narrowly rule that the Gregson slave-trading syndicate is not due insurance payments for the slaves the crew threw overboard during the voyage.
-The ship's officers claimed they ordered this action because they were out of potable water, but Lord Mansfield had discovered that the Zong passed by many ports without stopping for more water, before murdering the slaves.
-The slaves' quarters were overcrowded, making them sick and not likely to fetch a high price at auction, so the officers had decided they would be worth more in insurance payments after their "loss", and so threw them overboard.
-When Lord Mansfield sees John and Dido outside the Court after his ruling, he says that Dido can only marry a gentleman.
+Dido sneaks into the court to hear Lord Mansfield narrowly rule that the slave-trading syndicate is not due insurance payments for the slaves whom the crew threw overboard during the voyage.
+The ship's officers claimed they ordered this action because they were out of drinking water, but Lord Mansfield had discovered that the ship passed by many ports without stopping for more, before murdering the slaves.

+The slaves' quarters were overcrowded, making them sick and not likely to fetch a high price at auction, so the officers had decided they would be worth more in insurance payments after their "loss", and threw them overboard.
+When Lord Mansfield sees John and Dido outside the court after his ruling, he says that she can only marry a gentleman.
 Therefore, he agrees to resume John's pupillage, so that he can become a lawyer.
-Dido and John embrace, both in full acknowledgement of their romantic feelings.
+Dido and John embrace, in acknowledgement of their romantic feelings.

 In the credits we see Dido and John married, having two sons.
-Elizabeth also married and had three children, and their painting hung at Kenwood House until 1922, when it was moved to Scone Palace near Perth, the birthplace of Lord Mansfield.
+Elizabeth also married and had three children, and their joint portrait hung at Kenwood House until 1922, when it was moved to Scone Palace near Perth, the birthplace of Lord Mansfield.